larssonhthomas-afk/writebase-docs/docs/20waiting-list---information.md

 nav_order: 20
 ---

-# Waiting list - information
+# Waiting list - and the Gang of 8

 I'm seeking the first 8 to test this product out.
 You will be called the Gang of 8 and will have a special place in my heart.